jamesw98/ghsfl-docs/tournament_hosting_guide.markdown

 ## Facilities
 ### Fencing Strips
 <span style="color:yellow">The GHSFL Tournament Coordinator will decide how many strips to assign based on the number of expected fencers from each school.
-When you host, you will have to send the GHSFL Tournament Coordinator maximum number of strips you can accommodate, with the minimum being 8 strips.
+When you host, you will must send the GHSFL Tournament Coordinator maximum number of strips you can accommodate, with the minimum being 8 strips.
 It is ideal to have more strips, especially for the Individual and Team Championships</span>

 ### Strip Layout
 For most schools, the possible strip locations are: main gym, aux gym, and cafeteria.
 As a last resort, you can place strips in a wide hallway.